awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-textract-task-type.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/a2i-textract-example.png)

-You can customize this UI in the Amazon SageMaker console when you create your human review definition, or by creating and using a custom template\.
+You can customize this UI in the SageMaker console when you create your human review definition, or by creating and using a custom template\.
 To learn more, see [Create and Manage Worker Task Templates](a2i-instructions-overview.md)\.